This article originally appeared on VICE Netherlands

 PsychonautWiki is an online drugs encyclopaedia that aims to document in a clear, academic tone every known hallucinogenic substance and its effects.
 The website features product summaries on obscure drugs like 5-MeO-DiBF or 25B-NBOMe, which are then often used by dark web dealers as descriptions across different online black markets.

 So far, the group – largely made up of PhD students from a wide range of countries, such as the United States, Germany, Iran and Switzerland – have documented over 300 hallucinogens.

 PsychonautWiki isn't the first attempt at creating an online drug encyclopaedia, but it is the most successful.
 Today, the website attracts about half a million visitors per month, of which a quarter come from the dark web.
 The current driving force behind the project is software engineer Kenan Sulayman.
 I spoke to the 23-year-old Berliner via Skype to find out what it's like to start and run a comprehensive drugs database.

 VICE: Hey, Kenan.
 What inspired you to work on PsychonautWiki?

 Kenan: From an early age I've been attracted to doing things that stretched, and often exceeded, typical boundaries.
 This attitude has also gotten me into a lot of trouble.
-I got kicked out of school and went through a fair number of them looking for a good fit, but was generally considered an outsider.
+I was kicked out of several high schools, and generally considered an outsider.
 But one thing I've always had a passion for is programming – I think it's beautiful to be able to write something and then watch it come to life.
 Through that, I learned a lot about Tor.

 How did you get from Tor and the dark web to the website?